Kevinwochan/kevinwochan/README.md

-I have wares if you have coin
+# Kevin has wares if you have coin